DiddiLeija/text_formatter/CONTRIBUTING.md

 ## Options to contribute

-We recommend two: using the issues and the forks.
+We recommend two ways: _using the issues and the forks._

 ### Using issues to contribute